WenlongZhang0517/WenlongZhang0517_v1.github.io/_pages/about.md

 News
 ======

-July 2019 — Our paper [RankSRGAN: Generative Adversarial Networks with Ranker for Image Super-Resolution]()  is selected as **oral** presentation in ICCV 2019!
+[July 2019] Our paper [RankSRGAN: Generative Adversarial Networks with Ranker for Image Super-Resolution]()  is selected as **oral** presentation in ICCV 2019!

-July 2019 — Our group’s establishment has done in a group meeting at MMlab, CUHK!
+[July 2019] Our group’s establishment has done in a group meeting at MMlab, CUHK!
 Our group—— [X-Pixel Group](http://xpixel.group/index) was born!

 <br>